tianzhich/dev-notes/README.md

-# quick-notes
+# quick-notes-programming
-Capture inspiration and record it.
+Capture inspiration and record it, in the field of programming.